 This list of 10 foods that will make your tinnitus symptoms worse is not a scientific study, by any measure.
 And I am not a doctor.
 If anything, I’m little more than a person with tinnitus who also happens to be pretty good at using Google.

-And I’ve used my “Google Genius” powers to assemble this list of foods (except one, I kinda cheated a bit there) that are suspected to cause the symptoms of T to worsen.
+And I’ve used my “Google Genius” powers to assemble this list of foods (except one, I kinda cheated a bit there) that are suspected to cause or exacerbate the symptoms people with tinnitus have typically.

 Please understand, I’m not trying to change you.
 Only you have the power to do that.
-What I’m suggesting is that you take a look at the foods on this list and consider if you might like to experiment with reducing or eliminating them from your diet for a trial period, say 7-30 days.
-If you don’t see any improvement, then you know that food item is not the trouble
+What I’m suggesting is that you take a look at the foods on this list and consider if you might like to experiment with reducing or removing them from your diet for a trial period, say 7-30 days.
+If you don’t see any improvement in the loud noise perceived, then you know that food item is not the culprit for the tinnitus sounds.

 Also, some of the items on this list are somewhat controversial and, typically, arguments for either side make perfect sense.
 I am not taking one side or the other here.
 Tinnitus is what’s considered a heterogeneous condition.
-What that means is that my T isn’t like your T. As such, I can’t tell you what you should do to get rid of yours, just as I’d like you to abstain from telling me what’s right and wrong with my individual approach.
+What that means is that my tinnitus isn’t like your tinnitus.
+As such, I can’t tell you what tinnitus treatment option is best for you to get rid of yours, just as I’d like you to abstain from telling me what’s right and wrong with my individual approach.

-My humble advice is to consider each item on this list and draw your own conclusions about what direction you’d like to take in treating your own condition.
+My humble advice is to consider each item on this list and draw your own conclusions about what direction you’d like to take in the treatment of your own condition.